nordeck/bookworm-lxc-jitsi/README.md

 - `JMS` node is the core of the cluster.

-- Allow to add as many `JVBs` as needed to scale up the number of participants and meetings.
+- Allow to add as many `JVB` as needed to scale up the number of participants and meetings.

-- Allow to add as many `Jibris` as needed to increase the number of concurrent recordings.
+- Allow to add as many `Jibri` as needed to increase the number of concurrent recordings.

-- Allow to add as many `sip-jibri` as needed to allow video-SIP participants.
+- Allow to add as many `SIP-Jibri` as needed to allow video-SIP participants.

 - Built-in `component-selector` to manage `jibri` and `sip-jibri` nodes programmatically.
 See